Support, Nurture & Love: Talking to Children About Pet Loss

 The healthiest way to support children through pet loss and their grief.

-These strategies will help your family support, rather than avoid, the painful experiences and emotion children face with the death of a pet.
-Although difficult, teaching your child effective ways to cope, grieve, and process through their loss can build a healthy approach to facing death for the rest of their lives.
+These strategies will help your family support, rather than avoid, the painful experiences and emotions children face with the death of a pet.
+Although difficult, teaching your child effective ways to cope, grieve, and process their loss can build a healthy approach to facing death for the rest of their lives.

-Don't Sugar-Coat Death
+Don't Sugarcoat Death

-Placing the word death and child together is one of the hardest and scariest combinations for many parents.
+Placing the words death and child together is one of the hardest and scariest combinations for many parents.
 We hope, pray, and wish to protect children from the harsher realities of life for as long as possible, which makes it extremely intimating to know what to say and how to say it when it comes to experiencing pet loss.

 Commonly, parents use terms such as "they went to sleep" which can actually produce a fear-oriented response for many children.
 Suddenly, a child is afraid of going to sleep and refusing nap time as they are afraid they might leave and never come back, like the pet.

-It's important, using age appropriate language, to talk about the finality of death using proper words and discussion.
-Saying "they went to a better place" can leave children looking intently to find them at grandma's house or the park.
+It's important, using age-appropriate language, to talk about the finality of death using proper words and discussion.
+Saying "they went to a better place" can leave children looking intently to find them at Grandma's house or the park.

-Instead, support them in conversation about final goodbyes and sharing our pets memories, as discussed below.
+Instead, support them in conversation about final goodbyes and sharing our pet's memories, as discussed below.
 Doing so can naturally lead to more in-depth conversations about death, so be prepared to be open and honest with your child.

-Death Doesn't Have To Be Negative
+Death Doesn't Have to Be Negative

 One of the first experiences with death many children have is associated with a pet.
 Whether this is a mouse, toad, fish, rat, gerbil, hamster, bird, snail, slug, cat, or dog, the impact of death and its permanence is something that every child must eventually face.

-Exploring books such as The Bug Cemetery By Francis Hill, we can start reducing the unconscious impact of death and dying and teach our children healthier approaches to grief when they face a loss in their lives.
+By exploring books such as The Bug Cemetery By Francis Hill, we can start reducing the unconscious impact of death and dying and teach our children healthier approaches to grief when they face a loss in their lives.
 Yes, you can even start over the death of a bug.

-Give Children The Choice To Be Present
+Give Children the Choice to Be Present

-It's hard to know whether or not to have a child present during a euthanasia experience with the family dog, cat, or horse.
+It's hard to know whether or not to have a child present during a euthanasia experience with a family dog, cat, or horse.
 In order to protect our children from pain, many parents automatically decide that it is within their child's best interest to not be present.

 Some families euthanize their family pet with the best intention when the child is away at school, to have the child return home to find their pet is gone.
 Doing so can actually have the exact opposite effect from the one we intended.
 Goodbyes are extremely important for every member of the family, especially children.

-Having age-appropriate discussion with your children about euthanasia and suffering, as well as what the process looks like can be helpful for a child to understand the "mystery" surrounding death and the family pet.
+Having an age-appropriate discussion with your children about euthanasia and suffering, as well as what the process looks like can be helpful for a child to understand the "mystery" surrounding death and the family pet.
 Integrate your veterinarian into the discussion if possible to answer any questions your child may have.